Lake Powell has seen a significant drop in water level this season due to low snowfall in the western Rockies last

 Are you practicing Government COVID-19 Safety Procedures?
-Yes, all employees and customers must wear masks inside our store.
-All equipment is sanitized after each use.
-We have hand sanitizer available all over the store and curbside service is available.
-We are following the Arizona Governor’s Executive Orders and the City of Page regulations in the continued effort to slow the spread of COVID-19.
+We are following the Arizona Governor’s Executive Orders, the National Park Service and the City of Page regulations in the continued effort to slow the spread of COVID-19.
 Call or email us with any questions!
-LEARN MORE HERE: COVID-19 POLICY

 Do life jackets come with the tours?
 Yes, they are included with your tours.
 You must have a life jacket with you at all times and anyone under 13 must wear it the entire time while paddling-by law.
 We have adult and child sizes.
 Leashes are also included with paddleboards and must be worn.

 Can I use a kayak or a paddleboard?
-Either on the morning tours- 7am or 8am.
-We have single and 2-person tandem kayaks and paddleboards. **Please NOTE: All tours, except the 9 am Beginner Paddleboard lesson, require prior paddleboarding experience if you want to paddleboard.
+Yes on the morning tours only.
+We have single and 2-person tandem kayaks and paddleboards. **Please NOTE: All tours require prior paddleboarding experience if you want to paddleboard.
 No experience necessary if kayaking.
 All afternoon tours are kayaks only due to possible wind.

 Where are you located?We are in downtown Page, AZ.
 The Lake Powell is inside the Glen Canyon National Park and due to National Park rules we can not drive you- you must drive into the Park yourself and pay the $30 entrance fee at the gate.
 The lake is about a 15-minute drive away.
 836 Vista Ave is our address.

 Is there a weight limit for paddleboarding or kayaking?We have boards and kayaks that can accommodate up to a 250 lb individual.
 As long as you can physically get yourself back on the board or kayak on your own you are good to go.
 A larger person may be more comfortable using a double kayak which will offer more floatation and stability so please let us know if you would like that option.
 Please contact us if you have any questions.